-Notwithstanding the above, the following entities are not considered political committees for purposes of chapter 106: Corporations regulated by chapter 607 or chapter 617 or other business entities formed for purposes other than to support or oppose issues or candidates, if their political activities are limited contributions to candidates, political parties, affiliated party committees, or political committees or expenditures in support of or opposition to an issue from corporate or business funds and if no contributions are received by such corporations or business entities.
-(See Appendix C for a comparison of a political committee and electioneering communications organization.)
+Additionally, the following entities are not considered political committees for purposes of Chapter 106, Florida Statutes: Corporations regulated by Chapter 607 or Chapter 617 or other business entities formed for purposes other than to support or oppose issues or candidates, if their political activities are limited to contributions to candidates, political parties, affiliated party committees, or political committees or expenditures in support of or opposition to an issue from corporate or business funds and if no contributions are received by such corporations or business entities.
+(See Appendix C for a comparison of a Political Committee and an Electioneering Communications Organization.)